chilts/oibackoff/README.md

 ```

-Using exponential backoff, with a maxium of 5 tries, with delays of 0.2, 0.4, 0.8, 1.6 and 3.2 seconds:
+Using exponential backoff, with a maxium of 5 tries, with delays of 0.2, 0.4, 0.8, 1.6 and 3.2 seconds is fairly
+similar and you can reuse the 'backoff' function many times:

 ```
 var backoff = require('oibackoff').backoff({